-- 1. Successful completion of twenty-one weeks of electives (three of which must be in an ambulatory outpatient setting) is required for graduation, with the following exception: due to complications created by the COVID-19 pandemic, students in the Class of 2024 will only be required to complete fourteen weeks of electives and they will have no ambulatory outpatient elective requirement. - 2.
-There is a considerable amount of time available for electives in the third year. - 3.
-In third year, students are encouraged to take electives that will help them explore possible career paths, broaden their exposure to fields outside of the seven required clerkships, or gain more in depth experience in a discipline. - 4.
+- 1. Successful completion of sixteen weeks of electives is required for graduation. - 2.
+There is time available in the M3 and M4 years for electives. - 3.
+In third year, students are encouraged to take electives that will help them explore possible career paths, broaden their exposure to fields outside of the required clerkships, or gain more in-depth experience in a discipline. - 4.
 In fourth year, students are encouraged to take electives which offer a variety of experiences: electives that will help prepare students for residency, electives at institutions or in cities the students are considering for residency, electives that broaden knowledge base through exposure to areas of medicine outside the students' planned residency programs, and/or electives that provide exposure to medical practice in another country. - 5.
-There is no restriction on the number of electives that can be completed in a given field or the number of electives that can be done at another institution. - 6.
-Longitudinal electives may be used to fulfill up to four weeks of elective time (two weeks maximum per academic year, with a special exception permitted for a third week in each academic year when the Promise Clinic elective is involved). - 7.
-Students wishing to do an elective not listed on the elective website may do so in conjunction with a faculty member by creating an Individually Designed Elective (IDE).
-IDEs require approval by the Dean of Student Affairs and the Registrar's Office. - 8.
+There is no restriction on the total number of electives that may be completed, the number of electives that can be completed in a given field, or the number of electives that can be done at another institution. - 6.
+Longitudinal electives may be used to fulfill up to four weeks of elective time (two weeks maximum per academic year in the M3 and M4 years, with a special exception permitted for a third week in each academic year when the Promise Clinic Elective or the Vaccine Clinic Elective is involved).
+The Promise Clinic Administration Elective may also provide supplemental elective credit, as has been approved by the Curriculum Committee. - Students wishing to complete an elective not listed on the elective website may do so by creating an Individually Designed Elective (IDE) and having that IDE approved by a Dean of Student or Multicultural Affairs and the Registrar's Office. - 8.
 No more than eight weeks of elective credit will be granted for any single experience, with the exception of another degree program as outlined in the Academic Rules & Regulations.